gdroid7/dumb_safe_migrate/README.md

         source ~/.bash-preexec.sh

 # 2: DEFINE A PREEXEC FUNCTION TO INTERCEPT THE SPECIFIC COMMAND
-    # COPY AND PASTE THIS FUNCTION IN  ~/.bashrc
+    # COPY AND PASTE .bashrc File contents into your  ~/.bashrc or any equivalent file